-On 29 December, anti-government protests led to multiple fatalities and injuries in Las Anod, Somaliland (a region of Somalia which claims independence).
-The demonstrations began after the assassination of a local political figure by unidentified assailants.
-The city saw a heavy presence of security forces and the authorities fired live ammunition as they attempted to break up the demonstrations.
-At least three people were killed and nine were injured.
+Anti-government protests have resulted in multiple fatalities in Las Anod, Somaliland (a region of Somalia which claims independence).
+The demonstrations, which lasted several days, began on 29 December after the assassination of a local political figure by unidentified assailants.
+The city saw a heavy presence of Somaliland’s security forces, who fired live ammunition as they attempted to break up the demonstrations.
+Around 21 people were shot dead by security forces.
 The leader of Puntland (a Somali state that has also claimed independence), President Said Abdullahi Deni, has released a statement regarding the events in Las Anod.
 He accuses the Somaliland army of committing brutal attacks on civilians.
 Puntland has also deployed troops to the area of Las Anod.

 After announcing in August 2022 its intention to launch a “total war” against the militant group Al-Shabaab, Somalia’s new government has tightened restrictions on freedom of expression in the country.
 On 7 November its Ministry of Religious Affairs banned the use of the name ‘al-Shabaab’ and prohibited scholars from “having dealings” with the group.
 The ban comes less than a month after a vaguely-worded government directive banning “the dissemination of extremist and terrorist ideology”, which local media organisations criticised for being unduly restrictive of freedom of expression and the press.
 One of these critics, the Secretary General of the Somali Journalists Syndicate, was arrested on security charges shortly after speaking out.
 The Deputy Information Minister revealed last month that the government had launched a cyber operation in which it had closed more than 40 social media accounts in the space of 48 hours.